1. What are the proposals for the redevelopment of Elizabeth House, Waterloo?

-- On 15 October 2019, Lambeth Council’s Planning Applications Committee unanimously voted in favour of HB Reavis’ proposals for the redevelopment of Elizabeth House in Waterloo, the first step in the approval process for this project.
+On 15 October 2019, Lambeth Council’s Planning Applications Committee unanimously voted in favour of the proposals and final consent was granted in February 2021 with the signing of the Section 106 Agreement.

 4. What consultation did you undertake on the plans?

 A comprehensive programme of engagement with the local community and key stakeholders took place throughout 2018 and into 2019, which helped inform the final proposals that were submitted in the summer of 2019.

 The engagement programme was made up of four distinct phases:

 Phase 1 – Introductory meetings with key stakeholders (July 2017 – June 2018).